realm/realm-core/README.md

-To use a nondefault compiler, or a compiler in a nondefault location, set the environment variable `CC` before calling `sh build.sh build` or `sh build.sh dist`, as in the following example:
+To use a nondefault compiler, or a compiler in a nondefault location, set the environment variable `CC` before calling `sh build.sh build` or `sh build.sh bin-dist`, as in the following example:

-    CC=clang sh build.sh dist all
+    CC=clang sh build.sh bin-dist all

 There are also a number of environment variables that serve to enable or disable special features during building:

 Set `TIGHTDB_ENABLE_REPLICATION` to a nonempty value to enable replication.
+For example:

+    TIGHTDB_ENABLE_REPLICATION=1 sh build.sh src-dist all